What are a landlord’s legal requirements?

 Protecting tenancy deposits in a government-approved scheme

-It’s a legal requirement for you to hold the tenancy deposit in a government-approved scheme.
+It is a landlord’s legal requirement to make sure that you hold the tenancy deposit in a government-approved scheme.
 At the end of the tenancy agreement, you’ll have to provide evidence that the tenant has caused damage to the property to the deposit holders in order to withhold funds.
 You’ll also have to provide the tenant with fair and reasonable deadlines to correct any damage in the first place.

 Carrying out gas safety checks every year